 Equation’s award-winning Reel Equality Film Club shows great movies that tell women-centred stories and challenge gender stereotypes.
 Join our campaign for better representation of women on screen and sign up to our newsletter below to hear about the next screening.

 About our film programme

 We choose a wide range of entertaining films that tell women’s stories and do not stereotype or objectify women.
 We aim to represent the diversity of human experience and avoid films that further prejudice of any kind.
 Films are open to interpretation, so we cannot guarantee that everyone will find our film choices unproblematic or feminist from every angle.
-We welcome constructive feedback.
+We always welcome constructive feedback.